mcvm-launcher/mcvm/docs/Configuring.md

 - `launch.preset`: A preset that will automatically apply changes to your launch configuration to improve your experience.
   - `"none"`: The default.
 No changes will be applied.
   - `"aikars"`: A popular set of tuned arguments for better performance.
 This works better for servers that have a lot of available memory (8GB+) and is not recommended otherwise.
 See https://docs.papermc.io/paper/aikars-flags for more information.				self.set_index(&mut cursor).context("Failed to set index")?;
+- `launch.use_log4j_config`: Whether to use Mojang's config for Log4J on the client.
+Defaults to false.

 - `datapack_folder`: Make mcvm install datapack type addons to this folder instead of every existing world.
 This provides better behavior than the default one, but requires a modification of some sort that enables global datapacks.
 This path is relative to the game directory of the instance (`.minecraft` or the folder where the server.properties is).
 - `snapshots`: Options for snapshots, which allow you to create backups of the files in an instance.